utilmeta/utype/docs/en/references/field.md

 	current_time: datetime = Field(default_factory=datetime.now)
 ```

-Some examples of the recommended use `default_factory` of parameters are shown in the examples
+In the example
 1. When your default type is `dict`, `list` `set`, etc., you should not want the default to be shared by all instances, so you can just use their type as the factory function that makes the default.
-For example, the field in `metadata` the example will be called `dict()` to get an empty dictionary by default.
+For example, the field  `metadata`  in the example will be called `dict()` to get an empty dictionary by default.
-2. You need to get the default value dynamically at the time of parsing, for example, the `current_time` dictionary in the example will be called `datetime.now()` to get the current time by default.
+2. You need to get the default value dynamically at the time of parsing, for example, the `current_time` in the example will be called `datetime.now()` to get the current time by default.

-*  `defer_default` If enabled, the default value will not be populated as part of the data when no data is entered, but will only be evaluated when the default attribute is accessed.
+* `defer_default`: if enabled, the default value will not be populated as part of the data when no data is entered, but will only be evaluated when the default attribute is accessed.
 ```python
 from utype import Schema, Field from datetime import datetime